-of Dermatology, The George Washington University (GW) School of Medicine and Health Sciences, Washington, D.C.
-Department of Dermatology, The GW Medical Faculty Associates Therapeutics Clinical Research, San Diego, California
+1Department of Dermatology, The George Washington University (GW) School of Medicine and Health Sciences, Washington, D.C.
+2Department of Dermatology, The GW Medical Faculty Associates 3Therapeutics Clinical Research, San Diego, California

-Dermatophyte infections involving the skin, hair, or nails affect an estimated 25 percent of the world's population1 and accounted for 51 million outpatient visits over a 10-year period (1995-2004) in the United States alone.
-Dermatomycosis is routinely managed by dermatologists, though given the diversity of clinical presentations, is sometimes misdiagnosed, which can result in inappropriate therapy, worsening of symptoms, and even result in additional skin and soft tissue infections.
+Dermatophyte infections involving the skin, hair, or nails affect an estimated 25 percent of the world's population and accounted for 51 million outpatient visits over a 10-year period (1995-2004) in the United States alone.2 Dermatomycosis is routinely managed by dermatologists, though given the diversity of clinical presentations, is sometimes misdiagnosed, which can result in inappropriate therapy, worsening of symptoms, and even result in additional skin and soft tissue infections.3 superficial mycotic infections.

-An interactive survey of boardcertified dermatologists was conducted at the 2016 Orlando Dermatology Aesthetic & Clinical Conference, during a seminar on superficial mycotic infections.
 The structure of the survey entailed reviewing a presentation of a clinical image followed by responding to a simple yes or no question: is this a fungal infection?
 Data was gathered anonymously via an audience response system and data tabulated using Microsoft Excel.